Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __gas_type__
   - Type: string
-  - Description: Information about the type of gas used, whether it's nitrogen dioxide, argon, oxygen or other gases.
+  - Description: Information about the type of gas used, whether it is nitrogen, carbon dioxide, argon, oxygen or other gases.

 - __gas_amount__
   - Type: posfloat